BenjaminThompson/ceteris-paribus/README.md

 * Wealth is not homogeneous.
 * Desires are not homogeneous.
 Different people value things differently.
 * Trades are not win/lose transactions.
-By definition, trades engender some benefit to each side, which is why the trade took place at all.
-This program will seek to simulate trades without judging one side to be a winner or loser.
 * An economy is not zero-sum.

+This simulator will attempt to model an economy more accurately.

+* Wealth is treated as heterogeneous
+* Wealth is both created and consumed
+* No presumptions are made about who is the winner or who is the loser in any given transaction.
-Rather than doling out a fixed number of assets and rolling the dice, this program should simulate the production and destruction of wealth.
-The economic actors will produce, consume, and trade.
+* Rather than doling out a fixed number of assets and rolling the dice, this program will simulate the production and destruction of wealth.

-This simulator will attempt to model an economy in which wealth is heterogeneous, wealth is both created and consumed, and no presumptions are made about who is the winner or who is the loser in any given transaction.